 Use the SMART acronym to keep organized: Specific, Measurable, Attainable, Relevant, Track-able.

 If you are trying to build up a number of blog posts, then you need to decide how many you want to publish each week.

 If you want to earn more money with your blog, how will you do that?
-More ads?
-More posts?
-More social media presence?
+Will you use more ads?
+Are you going to write more posts?
+Do you need to learn more about social media?
 If this is the case, then you need to research each of these and decide which one to implement first.

 It is important to be specific so that you can track your progress and know how long it takes to achieve this goal versus how long it took you achieve a different goal, so you can plan future goals accordingly.

 As you achieve your goals, you will feel more accomplished and you will also know what some of your limitations are, and maybe how to push past them.

 If, for example, you want to gain more visitors/traffic, you may need to set up e-mail marketing.
 This is a larger goal, as there are several steps to getting it set up.

 Break down the steps into smaller goals, such as finding a decent auto responder, creating opt-in gifts, and making forms.

 Keep your goals on a sheet of paper, handy for checking off items that are now complete.
 As you check things off of your list, you can see that you are moving forward!